 In saying all of this, if you do find a great practitioner that is helping you, trust in them.
 See the value not only in that treatment that they are performing, but the years of education they have accumulated to bring you that result.
 They will get even better and more efficient at helping you as time progresses and they learn the intricacies of your body.

 Throughout the process of writing this article, I’ve restricted myself in making the claim that out of the 3 professions, Osteopathy presents itself as a primary choice because of its logical philosophy that underpins everything it professes.
 This restriction is not my style and I find my skin crawling with ants of hesitation!
 So I’m about to relieve myself of this agitation and give you my opinion.
-Whilst some Physios and Chiros may arrive at a sound philosophy out of sheer perseverance of excellence, Osteopathy makes sure that sound philosophy is directly part of its education process.
+Whilst some Physios and Chiros may arrive at a sound philosophy out of sheer perseverance of excellence, Osteopathy makes sure that sound philosophy is directly part of its educational process.
 Are there good Physios and Chiros out there?
 Yes, there are!
 I’ve worked with many.
 Are there some lazy Osteopaths out there?
 Sure, I’ve worked with a few of those too.

 But here’s the thing.
 What all the great practitioners have in common is that they are all great thinkers.
 They view the body as a united system.
 They view the real person as a total functional structure living in a world where gravity and the laws of physics don’t wait for the “researched evidence” to tell them what to do.
 And they then proceed to practice GOOD MEDICINE based on those assumptions.
-They are not lazy, they accumulate treatment techniques over time and apply it with confidence.
+They are not lazy, they accumulate treatment techniques over time and apply them with confidence.
 Sounds awfully close to Osteopathy to me!
 All great practitioners move closer to Osteopathic philosophy as they get better.
 Even Osteopaths.
 That’s my opinion!